jtheisen/reconciler/readme.md

   Alternatively, `ReconcileAndSaveChanges` does that for you.
 - A `Reconcile` call should normally be followed by a `SaveChanges`.
-  Multiple `Reconcile` calls without saving in between will likely only work properly if the datasets involved a disjoint.
+  Multiple `Reconcile` calls without saving in between will likely only work properly if the datasets involved are disjoint.
 - The number of reads done is the number of entities either in storage or in the template that are covered by the extent and have a non-trivial sub-extent themselves.
 In the above example,